alice-lri/alice-lri-experiments/REPRODUCIBILITY.md

 ## 5. Obtain the Container Image

+TODO: this should be more clear, confusing that we clone after

 The project uses a container for reproducible environments.
 See [`container/README.md`](container/README.md) for details.
 In summary: